fullerf/fullerf.github.io/_pages/about.md

 permalink: /about/
 ---

-I am currently working at Unlearn in San Francisco, CA, as a Machine Learning Engineer, since November 2022.
+I am currently working at Unlearn in San Francisco, CA, as a Machine Learning Engineer, since May 2022.
 I create generative multivariate time-series models for clinical trial outcomes, which are used to create "Digital Twins" of patients.
 You can read about details in this [tech report](https://arxiv.org/abs/2405.01488v1) we published.

 ---